 - 1/2 teaspoon freshly ground black pepper

-Select Saute and add the oil to the pressure cooker pot.
-When oil is hot, add the onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
-Add the garlic, carrots and celery.
+- Select Saute to preheat the pressure cooking pot.
+When hot, add the oil and distribute evenly to coat the bottom of the pot.
+Add the onion and cook, stirring occasionally, until the onion is tender, about 5 minutes.
+Add the garlic, carrots, and celery.
 Keep stirring and cook about 5 more minutes.

-Remove the bay leaves.
-Add the pasta, spinach and beans.
-Taste and season with pepper and more salt if needed.
-Set pressure cooker to Keep Warm setting to hold soup until ready to serve.
+- Remove the bay leaves and discard.
+Add the pasta, spinach and kidney beans.
+Taste and season with salt and pepper, if desired.
+Set pressure cooker to Keep Warm setting to hold the soup until ready to serve.
 Stir in the pesto just before serving.

 FOR MORE FROM PRESSURE COOKING TODAY

 🥘 Browse our collection of the best pressure cooker / Instant Pot recipes.